powsybl/powsybl-tutorials/metrix/src/main/README.md

 #### Goal:

-We want to see if RTE's actions are sufficient to solve the constraints previously studied.
-For this, we propose in a first to offer the use of topological parades.
-In our case, which topological parades (opening of line or passage to two nodes in a post) could be effective?
+We want to see which dispatcher's remedial actions are enough to address the previously observed constraint violations.
+For this, we first want the use of topological parades.
+In this case, which topological parades (opening of line or splitting a substation into 2 electrical nodes) could be effective?

 #### In practice:

-- In the \"Metrix simulation\" object, define the following 4 parades on the S_SO_1 contingency (see syntax):
+- In the \"Metrix simulation\" object, define the following 4 remedial actions on the S_SO_1 contingency (see syntax):

     - opening of the circuit breaker SS1_SS1_DJ_OMN (this goes to two nodes